crimsonhawk47/jquery-salary-calculator/README.md

 ## Usage

 You may add or remove employees with the submit and delete buttons.
 The Annual Salary and ID fields expect numbers.
+You also cannot add an employee if they share an ID with somebody already in the table.

 ## Roadmap

 I am looking to add more functionality.
 A sort function for starters.
 Also a percentage field for each employee showing how much they contribute to the monthly budget.
-To do this, I'm going to need to store the employees differently, and change my functions.